Calib - Camera Calibrator

 For the various licensing options please contact email@example.com for more information.

-Calib is the most comprehensive software for camera calibration on the market.
+Calib is the most comprehensive software for geometric camera calibration on the market.
 However, we regularly add features and provide updates.
 As a licensee, you can post and vote on future additions.
-Click here to see the current roadmap.
+Click here to see our current roadmap.